lobsteroh/wire4j/README.md

 # wire4j
 a java bridge for the wire library - i2c for jarduino

-JNAAerator is used to create java bindings for the wire library
+Originally generated java bindings for the wire library using

+`java -jar jnaerator/target/jnaerator-0.13-SNAPSHOT-shaded.jar -library wire